Updated on December 2, 2019

-“For example, as part of the program we are already working with a large company that wants to explore how to make progress towards paying a living wage to workers in its supply chain.
+“For example, as part of the program we are working with a large company that wants to explore how to make progress towards paying a living wage to workers in its supply chain.
 This is a challenging issue, because in many cases we don’t actually know what the wage gap is between the actual salary and a living wage – so the company doesn’t know how much it would cost to start paying a living wage.”
-We have connected the company with our own experts on the topic, and together we are developing a pilot project to test a new approach in their supply chain.
-This project will help the company to make its supply chain more sustainable, and the outcomes will be fed back into our work with other companies and with the Global Living Wage Coalition.
+We have connected the company with our own experts on the topic, and together we have developed a pilot project to test a new approach in their supply chain.
+This project helps the company to make its supply chain more sustainable, and the outcomes are fed back into our work with other companies and with the Global Living Wage Coalition.

 Mariecke gives another example: the development of national platforms that bring together all the actors in a specific sector.
 “In several countries we are supporting the development of such platforms, bringing together farmers, traders and other supply chain actors, civil society organizations, and representatives of the government.
 This allows companies to interact directly with all relevant stakeholders in their sector in a particular country, better understand the interests and create synergies.”

 “They also present the perfect venue for farmers to voice their interests – particularly smallholders and women, who are often excluded from such discussions.
 Farmers and companies together can also share their needs with government representatives – for example, the need for better infrastructure.”

 Aside from the benefits for companies that get directly involved in projects or platforms, the impact of this area of work will filter through to all members of the UTZ program and also contribute to the development of the 2020 Rainforest Alliance Certification Program.
 “This program is strengthening our core work and developing our expertise on key issues,” says Mariecke, “which means the impact will be felt in all our producing countries, throughout supply chains, and across sectors.”

 Find out more